-Hyperhidrosis is a rare medical condition associated with the nervous system that causes excessive sweating in one or more areas of the body.
+Hyperhidrosis, AKA excessive sweating, is a fairly uncommon medical condition associated with the nervous system that causes excessive sweating in one or more areas of the body.
 The sweating caused by hyperhidrosis occurs independently of environmental heat, body temperature, or exercise.
 However, heat and exercise can cause flare ups of hyperhidrosis.

 People with this condition often produce four to five times more sweat than people who do not suffer from hyperhidrosis.
 As a result, people with this condition may also experience social anxiety, embarrassment, and even depression.